madgicaltechdom/Kustomize/README.md

   kubectl apply -k solution/overlays/dev
   ```

-  In this I am deploying the base things with 2 replicas.
+  In this, I am deploying the base things with 2 replicas.

 - Apply the production environment configuration:
   ```
   kubectl apply -k solution/overlays/prod
   ```
-  In this I am deploying the base things with 5 replicas.
+  In this, I am deploying the base things with 5 replicas.

 4. Verify the Deployment